Expressive mechanisms for equitable rent division on a budget: Model

-An scf $g$ defined on a domain $\Dcal^N$ induces a direct revelation mechanism in which each agent reports a preference in $\Dcal$ and the outcome is the allocation recommended by $g$ for the reports.
-We denote this mechanism by $(N,\Dcal^N,g)$ and the induced complete information game for preference profile $u\in\Ucal^N$ by $(N,\Dcal^N,g,u)$.\footnote{Note that we refer to $(N,\Dcal^N,g,u)$ as a direct revelation game, even though $u$ may not be in $\Dcal^N$.}
+An scf $g:\Dcal^N\rightarrow Z$ induces a revelation mechanism in which each agent reports a preference in $\Dcal$ and the outcome is the allocation recommended by~$g$ for the reports.
+We denote this mechanism by $(N,\Dcal^N,g)$ and the induced complete information revelation game for preference profile $u\in\Ucal^N$ by $(N,\Dcal^N,g,u)$.\footnote{Note that we refer to $(N,\Dcal^N,g,u)$ as a revelation game, even though $u$ may not be in $\Dcal^N$.}